stevenduval/static_node_and_express_site/README.md

 ### Installing
-Since this project does utilize node, you will need to ensure that is installed on your machine (link is below).
-Once you have installed node you will also need to install the project dependencies that are referenced in the package.json file.
+Since this project does utilize node, you will need to ensure Node is installed on your machine (link is below).
+Once you have installed Node you will need to install the project dependencies that are referenced in the package.json file.

 ## Deployment